Literature Review: Effect of Chicken Liver Addition on Iron Content in Food Formulation Products to Prevent Anemia

 Photo by Nordwood Themes on Unsplash

-Background: Iron (Fe), together with protein, is needed by the body in the formation of hemoglobin, so if the amount of intake is less, the number of red blood cells used to transport oxygen to the lungs is not enough to meet the physiological needs of the body with normal hemoglobin levels of 12-15 g/dl in female adolescents and 13-17 g/dl in male adolescents.
-Iron deficiency causes disturbances or obstacles to growth, which can cause symptoms of lethargy, weakness, fatigue, and forgetfulness to anemia.
-Chicken liver is the most common source of iron used as a food formulation additive because it is easily accessible and is a source of heme iron, which is more easily absorbed and contains less mineral-binding material.
-Therefore, nutrient fortification in food formulations using chicken liver is needed to prevent anemia.
+Backgound: Iron (Fe) together with protein is needed by the body in the formation of hemoglobin so that if the amount of intake is less, the number of red blood cells used to transport oxygen to the lungs is not enough to meet the physiological needs of the body with normal hemoglobin levels of 12-15 g/dl in female adolescents and 13-17 g/dl in male adolescents.
+Iron deficiency causes disturbances or obstacles to growth which can cause symptoms of lethargy, weakness, fatigue and forgetfulness to anemia.
+Chicken liver is the most common source of iron used as a food formulation additive because it is easily accessible and is a source of heme iron which is more easily absorbed and contains less mineral binding material.
+Therefore, nutrient fortification in food formulations by utilizing chicken liver is needed to prevent anemia.

-Objectives: The effect of iron nutrient levels from food formulation results was analyzed by utilizing chicken liver as a substitute material intended to increase iron intake and prevent anemia.
+Objectives: The effect of iron nutrient levels from the results of food formulations was analyzed by utilizing chicken liver as a substitute material intended to increase iron intake in an effort to prevent anemia.

-Methods: This research used the Literature Review method by tracing and reviewing several similar research articles that used experimental studies, especially in product development, that utilized chicken liver as a source of iron intake.
+Methods: This research used the Literature Review method by tracing and reviewing several similar research articles that used experimental studies, especially in terms of product development that utilized chicken liver as a source of iron intake.
 The article search used the Google Scholar electronic database within the last 10 years (2014-2024) with keywords “anemia”, "iron", "food formulations", and "chicken liver".

-Conclusions: The addition of chicken liver affects iron levels produced by food formulation products, which has the potential to prevent anemia in the community.
+Conclusions: There is an effect of iron levels produced by food formulation products with the addition of chicken liver which has the potential to prevent anemia in the community.